In order to graduate, I need to complete an internship as part of my curriculum.

-I do feel my host company was a great fit, because I'm working just as my coworkers are, putting in effort, getting excited for the results.
+I do feel my host company was a great fit because I'm working just as my coworkers are, putting in an effort, getting excited about the results.

 In the end, working hard without thinking is just a requirement I need to graduate, but something I need for myself as a professional I'm willing to become.